UoB-COMSM0166/2026-group-27/README.md

 * As a player who enjoys increasing difficulty, I want the game to become more challenging across levels with environmental hazards and enemies, so that I feel on edge and a sense of achievement as I progress.

 **- Acceptance Criteria**
-* Given the player progresses to higher levels
+* Given the player progresses
 * When a new level begins
-* Then environmental difficulty increases (such as reduced visibility and more obstacles)
+* Then the difficulty increases (e.g. reduced visibility, more obstacles)
 * And enemies become more challenging
-* And the player must avoid or overcome threats to progress

 ### Epic: Character Abilities